tarantool/cartridge/rst/topics/failover.rst

 You can also enable ``leader_autoreturn`` to return leadership to the first leader in ``failover_priority`` list after failover was triggered.
-It might be useful when you have active and passive data center.
+It might be useful when you have active and passive data centers.
-Time before failover will try to return leader is configured by ``autoreturn_delay`` option in failover configuration.
+The time before failover will try to return the leader is configured by ``autoreturn_delay`` option in a failover configuration.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Case: external provider outage